Ashlan Davis

 Ashlan Davis (born February 15, 1983) is an American former professional football player.
 He was signed by the Indianapolis Colts as an undrafted free agent in 2007.
 He played college football for the Tulsa Golden Hurricane.

 Davis was also a member of the Montreal Alouettes and New York Jets.
 He finished his career playing indoor football.

-High school career
+Early life

 Davis attended Poteet High School, where he was a three-year letterman in football.
 He was a starter for both his junior and senior seasons, at both Cornerback and Running back.
 In those seasons, he recorded a total of 11 interceptions.
 He was listed among Dave Campbell's Texas Football Magazine Top 300 Seniors.

 College career

 Davis first attended Tyler Junior College where he would play for two seasons before transferring to the University of Tulsa.
 He started at Wide receiver his sophomore season, finishing the season with 34 receptions for 960 yards, and 11 touchdowns.
 He also had one punt return for touchdown.
 In 2004, he transferred to Tulsa.
 His junior year, he set multiple records for kickoff returns, including most kick return for a touchdown in a season with five and consecutive games with a kick return for touchdown with four.
 He also recorded 30 receptions for 462 yards and one touchdown.
 His senior season he recorded 35 receptions for 451 yards and five receiving touchdowns.
 While in college, he Communications major.